-CUIABA I - The Cuiaba I Integrated Power Project (Cuiaba I) consists of a 480 MW power plant (EPE) located in the state of Matto Grosso Brazil, a spur pipeline (GasBol and GasMat) that transports natural gas from the BBPL pipeline through Bolivia into Brazil, and a natural gas marketing company (TBS) that supplies fuel to EPE.
-Cuiaba I supplies power to Furnas under a 20 year power purchase agreement (PPA).
-TBS supplies EPE natural gas under a long-term gas supply contract for the term of the PPA.
-GasMat and GasBol supply TBS gas transportation services under long-term gas transportation contracts.
-Additionally, TBS, GasMat and GasBol will provide natural gas and natural gas transportation to the Cuiaba II and Cuiaba III power plants beginning in 2003 and 2004, respectively.

-The following financial information for Cuiaba I includes the 1999 income statement, cash flow and balance sheet based on local GAAP (Brazilian and Bolivian) financial statements.
+CUIABÁ I CuiabáCuiabáCuiabáCuiabáCuiabáThe financial information for Cuiabá I provided herein reflects the consolidation of the result of EPE, GasMat, GasBol, [SCG] and TBS.
+It includes the 1999 income statement, cash flow and balance sheet based on local GAAP (Brazilian and Bolivian) financial statements.
 The balance sheet was converted at the year-end exchange rates indicated.
 The projections from 2000 to 2004 are based on certain key assumptions which are described below, and have also been presented in U.S. dollars at the exchange rates indicated.
 All financial information presented is at the operating company level assuming 100% ownership.

-CUIABA II & III - Cuiaba II and III are natural gas-powered combined-cycle power plant projects expected to be located in the State of Matto Grosso, Brazil each with 480MW of capacity.
-Each of Cuiaba II and III power plants has been awarded “emergency” status from the Brazilian government.
-They are scheduled to begin operations in late 2002 and 2004 for Cuiaba II and Cuiaba III, respectively.
+CUIABÁ II & III - Cuiabá II and III are natural gas-powered combined-cycle power plant projects expected to be located in the State of Matto Grosso, Brazil each with 474 MW of capacity.
+Each of Cuiabá II and III power plants has been awarded “emergency” status from the Brazilian government.
+They are scheduled to begin operations in late 2002 and 2004 for Cuiabá II and Cuiabá III, respectively.
 The development schedule allows for operation start dates that are concurrent with the expiration of the initial power purchase contracts between local distribution companies and generators signed in connection with the privatization of the electricity sector.

-The income statements and cash flows are converted from Reais and presented in US dollars at the average exchange rates as indicated below under Key Assumptions.
+The income statements and cash flows are converted from Real and presented in US dollars at the average exchange rates as indicated below under Key Assumptions.
 All financial information presented is at the operating company level assuming 100% ownership.

-Review of Historical Results (BS + P&L)
+Historical Results

-The Reais to / US dollar exchange rates used for Cuiaba I were:
+The Real to US dollar exchange rates used for Cuiabá I were: